Therapeutic exercise

 Interactions with Other Treatments

-Regarding drug interactions, non-steroidal anti-inflammatory drugs (NSAIDs) can reduce post-exercise inflammation but may delay muscle repair.
-Combining physical therapy with surgical interventions, such as immediate isometric exercises after total knee replacement, can reduce joint stiffness.
+Regarding drug interactions, non-steroidal anti-inflammatory drugs can reduce post-exercise inflammatory responses but may delay muscle repair.
+Combining physical therapy with surgical treatments, such as immediate isometric exercises post-total knee replacement, can reduce joint stiffness.

 In integrated treatments with traditional Chinese acupuncture, electrical stimulation combined with exercises can enhance neuromuscular control.
-However:
+However, caution is needed:

 • Patients on anticoagulant therapy should avoid high-impact exercises

-• Immediate resistance training post-electrical therapy may induce muscle spasms
+• Immediate resistance training after electrical therapy may induce muscle spasms

 All multidisciplinary approaches should be evaluated by a team of professionals.

-Clinical studies show that stroke patients undergoing 6 weeks of neurodevelopmental therapy improve their Barthel Index scores by an average of 40%.
-Patients with herniated discs engaging in core stabilization exercises show a 15% reduction in disc protrusion on MRI after three months.
-Arthroscopic examinations indicate that appropriate training promotes synovial secretion, improving symptoms of degenerative arthritis.
+Clinical studies indicate that stroke patients receiving 6 weeks of neurodevelopmental therapy show an average improvement of 40% in the Barthel Index.
+Patients with herniated discs undergoing core stabilization training exhibited a 15% reduction in disc protrusion on MRI after three months.
+Arthroscopic examinations reveal that appropriate training promotes synovial secretion and alleviates symptoms of degenerative arthritis.

-Systematic reviews reveal that patients with rotator cuff tendinitis receiving joint mobilization combined with stretching exercises experience a 60% reduction in pain scores.
-However, efficacy is influenced by age, compliance, and disease stage, necessitating individualized assessment.
+Systematic reviews suggest that patients with rotator cuff tendinitis undergoing joint mobilization combined with stretching exercises experience a 60% reduction in pain scores.
+However, efficacy is influenced by age, compliance, and disease stage, requiring individualized assessment.

 Alternatives include: